Rifqio/simple-rag-implementation/assets/employees/Jordan K. Bishop.md

 - **Job Title:** Frontend Software Engineer
 - **Location:** Austin, Texas

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
 - **June 2018:** Hired as a Frontend Software Engineer.
-- **August 2019:** Promoted to Senior Frontend Software Engineer due to outstanding contributions to the Jasa Raharja Putera web application redesign project.
+- **August 2019:** Promoted to Senior Frontend Software Engineer due to outstanding contributions to the BPJS Kesehatan web application redesign project.
-- **March 2021:** Led a cross-functional team for the launch of Jasa Raharja Putera's customer portal, enhancing user experience and engagement.
+- **March 2021:** Led a cross-functional team for the launch of BPJS Kesehatan's customer portal, enhancing user experience and engagement.
 - **January 2022:** Transitioned to a mentorship role, where Jordan K. Bishop began training junior engineers, which affected the focus on personal projects.
 - **August 2023:** Returned to core development tasks but faced challenges adapting to new frameworks, leading to performance reviews reflecting a need for improvement.